Image: Anéva Dubeaux

 Zachary Seto is a Canadian dancer and choreographer.
 Influenced by the earth and the stories that humanity is currently living out on this planet, he connects his he(art) to the wounds of the world.
 His work offers unconventional invitations as portals to rituals of restoration.
 He curates global soundscapes, sourcing inspiration from the raw nature of rhythm and how it pulses through the human body.

-As a dancer, he has performed works by Alvin Ailey (The River, 1981), Merce Cunningham, Trisha Brown, Roderick George, Olivier Coëffard, Jennifer Archibald, and Colin Connor.
-Zachary was a company member at The Canadian Contemporary Dance Theatre and is currently a student at SUNY Purchase’s Conservatory of Dance.
+Zachary is the recipient of the Obremski/Works 2026 VISION Fellowship, Frank Augustyn Award (2023), the Mississauga Arts Council Dance on Film Grant (2021), and the Dance Ontario Jacque Foesier Youth Award (2020).
+As a performer, he has danced works by Bill T. Jones, Alvin Ailey, Merce Cunningham, Trisha Brown, Roderick George, Olivier Coëffard, Jennifer Archibald, and Colin Connor.
+He is a former member of The Canadian Contemporary Dance Theatre and is currently a student at SUNY Purchase College’s Conservatory of Dance.